Digital or In-Theatre presentation

 Or, do we pass out the pitchforks and raise the rallying cry “the King is a Fool!” and lead our audiences towards the castle walls?
 Or do we strut and somersault and giggle our way into the throne room, and through our foolishness reveal his…and theirs?

-For this JESTER edition of LIVE DREAMS, I have gathered a motley troupe of clowns who gleefully do all three.
+For this JESTER edition of LIVE DREAMS, I have gathered a motley troupe who gleefully do all three.
 They continue an ancient legacy of buffoonery that speaks truth to power.

 And we need that right now.

 'Self-deflection' deals with the unachievable desire to be invisible as a performer.
 The aspiration to vanish or be a camouflaged chameleon are ideas that are toyed with, yet never fully actualised (sadly).

 Sophie Dumaresq, Bedtime Stories For Tired Bots

 Bedtime Stories for Tired Bots is a series of performed live, as well as broadcasted and recorded digitally, multimedia sketch and stand up based comedic arts performances in the form of a series of often interconnected short stories.

 “The Double-Backed Beast” is a hydraulic sculpture, which can lift and pivot a person up to 3 metres high into the air producing myriad shapes and forms.
 The work came from an idea to give a massage chair agency, shifting the chair from a support structure to a collaborator that could twist and turn and duet with a body.

 ‘Daisiez’ is a short experimental film in the form of a farce.
 The work features two protagonists, who instead of following a formal narrative, enact scenes that cut between reality and imagination.
 Both artists act in the film themselves, as the work exists as both documented performance and video art.